-Despite the numerous comparisons to the "NYU Toolkit" throughout the first and second provisional applications, all references to the "NYU Toolkit" were removed and shortened to simply "toolkit" in the written description of the '557 patent.
+Despite the extensive discussion of the "NYU Toolkit" throughout the first and second provisional applications, all references to the "NYU Toolkit" were removed and shortened to simply "toolkit" in the written description of the '756 patent.
 EX-1001.
-Applicants never informed the Examiner that the "toolkit" - which is discussed extensively throughout the specification and performs virtually every step of the Challenged Claims - was actually prior art developed and published by one of the inventors himself.
+Applicants never informed the Examiner that the "toolkit" - which is discussed throughout the specification and performs virtually every step of the Challenged Claims - was actually prior art developed and published by one of the inventors himself.
 Moreover, the inventors' citation to Dr. Eufinger's work on prosthetic implant design was also omitted.
 Id.; EX-1003 ¶54.

 Similar omissions were made with respect to the allegedly new "SOFM" algorithm disclosed in the third provisional.
 EX-1006.
 This algorithm performs surface segmentation, which is another high-level limitation required by the Challenged Claims, but not specifically claimed.
 While the third provisional acknowledged that SOFM was simply an extension of prior work published in 1993, 1996 and 1997, all references to those works were omitted from the patent.

-Compare EX-1006 at 5-6; 17-18 and FIG. 2 to EX-1001 11:28-12:22 and FIG. 4.
-EX-1003 ¶55.
+Compare EX-1006 at 5-6; 17-18 and FIG. 2 to EX-1001 9:54-10:47 and FIG. 4.
+In fact, all reference to nearly 100 scholarly articles cited throughout the provisionals were omitted from the application that led to the '756 patent.
+EX-1003 ¶55-56.